What is the U.S. Anti-Terrorism Act?

 Under the U.S. Anti-Terrorism Act, any national of the United States, or survivors of that person, may sue for injuries received from an international act of terrorism.
 Despite the fact that Congress put Iranian sanctions in place which were designed to prohibit Iran from sponsoring terrorism or engaging in terroristic acts, millions, if not billions, were funneled through foreign banks to Iran to fund terrorism.
 Iran used these funds to arm and train terrorist groups such as Ansar al-Islam, Hezbollah, and other terrorist groups whose only goal was to harm American soldiers and U.S. contractors.

-It is believed that at least one-fourth of all United States casualties which occurred during Operation Iraqi Freedom and Operation New Dawn were sponsored by Iran, using money which had effectively been “laundered” through at least nine large, foreign banks.
-These banks were fully aware of what the money was being used for, taking great pains to cover up the fact they were violating U.S. sanctions and the U.S. Anti-Terrorism Act.
+It is believed that at least one-fourth of all United States casualties which occurred during Operation Iraqi Freedom and Operation New Dawn were sponsored by Iran, using money which had effectively been “laundered” through global financial institutions in direct violation of U.S. sanctions and the U.S. Anti-Terrorism Act.
 Iran was also the exclusive manufacturer at the time of IEDs, EFPs, RPGs and IRAMs—all weapons which caused severe trauma, injury and death to American soldiers.

 Congress designated international terrorism as a serious, deadly problem which threatens the “vital interests of the United States.”
 Congress then placed sanctions on Iran to stop the country from sponsoring terrorism, or otherwise engaging in terrorist acts, yet according to the initial anti-terrorism lawsuit in 2014, Iran ignored those sanctions, funneling money to terrorist groups.
 The U.S. sanctions, along with the U.S. Anti-Terrorism Act (ATA), allows U.S. nationals or survivors of U.S. nationals to sue for injuries received from international acts of terrorism, and the ATA makes it a criminal act to knowingly provide material support and/or resources to designated foreign terrorist organizations.